 California’s law, on the other hand, doesn’t have these protections.
 Not only does it apply to a broader class of suspects, but it also makes collection easier to come by and harder to undo.
 (Hamed Aleaziz, “9th Circuit reconsiders DNA law,” Daily Journal, December 10, 2013.)

-Here’s hoping that the Ninth trims the excesses of California’s law.
 DNA collection statutes are here to stay, but at least one court isn’t rubber-stamping them.
-If others don’t act similarly, we’ll eventually see officers, Q-tips in hand, telling detained motorists to “open up.”
+If others don’t act similarly, we might eventually see officers, Q-tips in hand, telling detained motorists to “open up.”